LeoUrbieta/despacho/README.md

-Ruby on Rails app to control internal system information of accounting firm
+Ruby on Rails app to control internal system information of accounting firm.